danieltannn/ITP_24/ConductProctoring/README.md

 **Prerequisite:**
 - The Raspberry Pi has already been configured to achieve composite mode (See Libcomposite for more info)

-Using the Raspberry Pi Zero W, HID mode, I can then open up Powershell using Win + R and send in keystrokes command from the examples below to conduct proctoring without needing to copy external binary executable to devices.
-Instead, and run them purely in memory.
+Using the Raspberry Pi Zero W, HID mode, keystroke can be sent to execute "Run".
+Following which, additional keystrokes command can be sent from the examples below to conduct proctoring.

+With the Fileless Execution method, we do not need to copy any external binary executable/scripts to be able to conduct proctoring.
+Instead we utilize a Windows built-in software Powershell, to download additional scripts and run them purely in memory.

 Reference materials:
 - https://www.mcafee.com/enterprise/en-us/assets/solution-briefs/sb-fileless-malware-execution.pdf